polyneme/maggtomic/README.md

  a transaction id (annotated with the transaction wall time as a separate fact), and whether the fact is an assertion or retraction.

-To implement the Datamic information model in an open-source system that facilitates agility for the motivating near-term use case -- supporting the NMDC pilot project -- the most important operational considerations are familiarity and manageability (see: familiarity) with the chosen technology. `maggtomic` chooses MongoDB.
+To implement the Datomic information model in an open-source system that facilitates agility for the motivating near-term use case -- supporting the NMDC pilot project -- the most important operational considerations are familiarity and manageability (see: familiarity) with the chosen technology. `maggtomic` chooses MongoDB.
 Why?